RampNetwork/ramp-sdk-ios/README.md

-# Ramp iOS SDK
+# Ramp Network iOS SDK

-Ramp iOS SDK is a library that allows you to easily integrate the Ramp widget into your mobile app and communicate with it.
+Ramp Network iOS SDK is a library that allows you to easily integrate the Ramp Network's widget into your mobile app and communicate with it.

 ## Documentation